robbeykaaso/rea3/docs/qml-ui/basic/pwindow0.md

             key3: {
                 type: "edit", //default is when value type is string
                 value: "",  //default is ""
-                caption: "key3"  //default is key
+                caption: "key3",  //default is key
-            },
+                trig: "" //the custom command to set edit value },
             key4: {
                 type: "combo",